IliasMariosG/Predicting_Company_Success/README.md

 # Predicting_Company_Success

-In the context of this **End-to-End Machine Learning project** we built a Machine Learning model to predict the success of a startup.
-We could think of various ways to achieve this, but what we came up with is to predict the total funding amount a company will raise in specific funding rounds and define its success based on that.
+In the context of this **End-to-End Machine Learning project** I built a Machine Learning model to predict the success of a startup.
+We could think of various ways to achieve this, but what I came up with is to predict the total funding amount a company will raise in specific funding rounds and define its success based on that.
 We can then also assess whether a company/startup will raise a specific funding round type or not, e.g. a Series A or Series B, so as to potentially assess if it is worth investing in a startup for example.
-For this project we utilised data from the Crunchbase 2013 dataset (the data is not included here).
+For this project I utilised data from the Crunchbase 2013 dataset (the data is not included here).

 <ins>Main stages of the project</ins>